bkranendonk/OpenStack-Docs/_posts/network/2023-12-19-create-byoip-network.md

 # Rent an IPv4 range team.blue

 Within some of the team.blue / TransIP / Combell OpenStack regions, it is possible to rent a dedicated IPv4 public IP range.
-As a dedicated IPv4 range is an expensive resource, we need to share the network with you project first.
+As a dedicated IPv4 range is an expensive resource, they need to share the network with your project first.

 ### Create the network
-**Step 1** Ask support to share the BYoIP subnetpool to your project (provide them with your project ID) **Step 2**: Log in to the OpenStack dashboard and proceed to the **Network** tab.
+**Step 1**: Ask support to share the BYoIP subnetpool to your project (provide them with your project ID) **Step 2**: Log in to the OpenStack dashboard and proceed to the **Network** tab.
 **Step 3**: Select **Networks** and then click on the **Create Network** button.
 **Step 4**: Enter the required details in the following fields: